 We thought we had a deal for 40,000 ventilators, and all of a sudden the 40,000 came down to 6,000.

-And uh then they talked about a higher price than we were discussing, so I didn't like it.
+And then they talked about a higher price than we were discussing, so I didn't like it.

 But we need the ventilators.

-Uh I said hello today.
+I said hello today.

-I called him uh a wonderful guy, Boris Johnson, as you know, he tested positive.
+I called him a wonderful guy, Boris Johnson.

 And before he even said hello, he said, we need ventilators.

-I said, Wow, that's a big statement.
+I said, wow, that's a big statement.

-So this is uh just an incredible situation.
+So this is just an incredible situation.

 Last night I spoke to President Xi.

-They've had a very tough experience, and they're doing well, and he's doing well.
+They've had a very tough experience and they're doing well and he's doing well.

-President Xi is doing very well, but we learned a lot, and we have great communication together.
+But we learned a lot and we have great communication together.

-Uh we're going to be sent great data from China, things that happened that they see that uh, you know, they've had a they've had an early experience, and uh we're getting all of that information.
+We're going to be sent great data from China, things that happened that they see that they've had an early experience.

-Much of it has already been sent to us sent yesterday and sent to our scientists to study.
+It was sent yesterday and sent to our scientists to study.

 So we'll have more on that also.

-We'll be discussing that at 5:30.
+We'll be discussing that at 5.30.

-Uh, I just want to thank the people behind me.
+I just want to thank the people behind me.

 They've been incredible friends.